 Money is tight in schools.
 At my daughter’s school, for example, there’s no budget for science equipment.
 That’s common for local primaries, so to be given up to £1,000 for this purpose would be a big thing.

 For the National Grid Engineering Challenge, we partnered with a specialist, the Smallpiece Trust, to develop a programme for secondary schools.
 Through it, we want to encourage pupils to explore careers in engineering.

 What we do is run a one-day event at the school that includes workshops and a science club.
 At the end of the day, we select several students for a week-long residential course at a university to see what it’s like studying engineering at that level.
 We’re planning to take the engineering challenge to our first school before January.

 Our third initiative is about teaching the principles of electricity.
 Here we were lucky to enlist the help of the television presenter and educator Fran Scott.
 Fran developed a programme on direct current (DC) electricity.
 The plan is to train teachers and provide equipment to help pupils benefit from a scientific understanding of electricity.

-We’re trying with these new community schemes to find ways to add tangible value to communities disrupted by our work.
+With these new community schemes we're trying to find ways to add tangible value to communities disrupted by our work.
 It’s something many companies like National Grid already do in countries such as France.

 Our aim is to reach more than 17,500 students in the first year that these projects are active.
 I’m particularly pleased that we expect 3,500 of them to be disadvantaged children.